 In a multi-business organization, long-term success depends on two factors.
-The first is the competitive performance of its operating units, i.e., their ability to create and capture value in different market environments.
+The first is the competitive performance of its operating units, that is, their ability to create and capture value in different market environments.
 The second is the parent company’s ability to make individual businesses stronger than they could be independently.

-The program Corporate Strategy (COS) addresses these management challenges at the corporate level.
+The program Corporate Strategy (COS) addresses these management tasks at the corporate level.
 Participants will focus on the complex challenges of developing a promising portfolio of businesses, executing necessary portfolio changes, determining the right level of cross-business interaction and central influences, and communicating a rationale for the existence of the multi-business firm as a whole.
 They will also better understand the interaction between capital markets and corporate strategies.

-This program is designed for senior executives of multi-business firms, either in a group-wide function or as managers of larger parts (divisions).
+This program is designed for senior executives of multi-business firms – executives, either in a group-wide function or as managers of larger parts (divisions).
 Executives preparing to take on cross-business unit responsibilities will also benefit.
-Created with the perspective of general managers in mind, the program is also well suited for executives who are specialists in group functions like strategy, corporate development, M&A, and finance.
-Company advisors, such as consultants, investment bankers, and lawyers, can develop a strategic view beyond the transactional aspect of corporate development.
+Created with the perspective of general managers in mind, the program is also well suited for executives who are specialists in group functions such as strategy, corporate development, M&A, and finance.
+Company advisors, such as consultants, investment bankers, and lawyers, can develop a strategic view beyond the transactional aspects of corporate development.

 Since the program aims to create value across multiple businesses, teams including both corporate and business unit executives are also encouraged to participate.
 Team members will return to their organizations with shared perspectives and frameworks that enable them to work together more productively.

 The corporate strategy program will help participants to design, communicate, and execute strategies that can create long-term value for their multi-business organiza-tion.
 Participants will:

 - Develop a comprehensive perspective on corporate-level strategy